 ProQuest Education Database is one of many databases available in the ProQuest platform.

 Subject coverage includes not only primary, secondary, and higher education, but also special needs education, home schooling, adult education, teacher education, and other related topics.

-Once in the ProQuest interface, users can change to any other ProQuest database, by clicking on the Change databases link at the top left of the search screen.
+Once you are in the ProQuest platform, you can change to any other ProQuest database by clicking on the hamburger menu at the top left of screen, then on Change databases.
 Other education-related databases in ProQuest include the important education database, ERIC.
 You can, and probably should search ProQuest Education Journals and ERIC together, to exploit the advantages of each.